 While vegans do not eat eggs, many vegetarians and reducetarians do, and many want to buy eggs that come from a humane farm where animal care is a priority.
 For this reason, it is important to understand the meaning of keywords found on egg cartons, including free-range, cage-free, certified organic, Animal Care Certified, and others.
 In addition to concern over animal welfare, the ways hens are raised and cared for can also impact the environment and the nutritional value of the eggs themselves.
 Let’s define some of these labels.

 Cage-Free vs. Free-Range vs. Pasture-Raised Eggs

-Cage-free eggs This label is certified by the USDA, who guarantees that “eggs packed in USDA grade-marked consumer packages labeled as cage-free are laid by hens that are able to roam vertically and horizontally in indoor houses, and have access to fresh food and water.
-Cage-free systems vary from farm-to-farm, and can include multi-tier aviaries.
-They must allow hens to exhibit natural behaviors and include enrichments such as scratch areas, perches and nests.
-Hens must have access to litter, protection from predators and be able to move in a barn in a manner that promotes bird welfare.”
+Cage-free eggs This label is certified by the USDA, which guarantees that “eggs packed in USDA grade-marked consumer packages labeled as cage-free are laid by hens that are able to roam vertically and horizontally in indoor houses, and have access to fresh food and water.
+Cage-free systems vary from farm-to-farm and can include multi-tier aviaries.
+They must allow hens to exhibit natural behaviors and include enrichments such as scratch areas, perches, and nests.
+Hens must have access to litter, protection from predators, and be able to move in a barn in a manner that promotes bird welfare.”